What is elbow arthroscopy?

-Elbow arthroscopy surgery, also referred to as "scoping the elbow," is a minimally invasive procedure used by orthopaedic surgeons to repair various painful diseases and disorders of the elbow such as arthritis, tennis elbow and thrower’s elbow.
-An arthroscope is a small tube consisting of a system of lenses, a light and a small video camera that is inserted into a small incision.
-Surgical tools are inserted through other small incisions to repair and/or remove damaged structures and harmful debris such as bone or cartilage chips.
+Elbow arthroscopy, also referred to as "scoping the elbow," is a minimally invasive procedure used by orthopedic surgeons to treat various painful conditions of the elbow such as arthritis, tennis elbow and thrower’s elbow.
+An arthroscope is a small tube consisting of a system of lenses, a light and a small video camera that is inserted into the joint through a small incision.
+Surgical tools are inserted through other small incisions to repair and/or remove damaged structures and harmful debris such as loose cartilage and bone fragments.

-Several painful elbow conditions can be effectively treated with elbow arthroscopy surgery:
+Several painful elbow conditions can be effectively treated with elbow arthroscopy:

-- Tennis elbow – Tennis elbow is a painful condition that occurs when there is microscopic tearing of the tendons on the outside of the elbow joint.
+- Tennis elbow—Tennis elbow is a painful condition that occurs when there is microscopic tearing of the tendons on the outside of the elbow joint.
 As the name suggests, tennis elbow has long been associated with racquet sports and other physical activities that overuse the arms.
-In our computer age, tennis elbow is now happening more frequently to people who have never played racquet sports.
-During arthroscopy surgery, your surgeon detaches the tendon from the elbow bone, repairs it and then reattaches it.
-The added advantage of elbow arthroscopy is that your surgeon is able to look closely within the elbow to see if there is any other source of pain.
+In our computer age, tennis elbow is now happening more frequently to people who have never played these sports.

-- Arthritis – Your elbow joint can collect loose debris or cartilage as a result of arthritis or an injury, resulting in pain and a limited range of motion in your elbow.
-Arthroscopy surgery removes the debris in a minimally invasive way that is easier on the patient's recovery.
+- Arthritis—Your elbow joint can collect loose debris or cartilage as a result of arthritis or an injury, resulting in pain and a limited range of motion in your elbow.

-- Bone spurs – Bone spurs (little hooks of bone) may develop around the joint in the early stages of elbow arthritis and impede the normal motion of the joint.
+- Bone spurs—Bone spurs (little hooks of bone) may develop around the joint in the early stages of elbow arthritis or as a result of cumulative trauma from sports.
+They impede the normal motion of the joint.
 Arthroscopy is an effective procedure for removing these invasive structures and restoring more normal motion to the joint.

-- Elbow arthrofibrosis – When your elbow experiences an injury, surgery or another kind of trauma, the joint can stiffen as a result.
-Elbow arthrofibrosis can become so severe that it limits the normal motion of your elbow.
-The minimally invasive aspect of arthroscopy has the added benefit of creating less scar tissue than an open surgery approach, and your chance of regaining lost elbow motion is greater.
+- Elbow arthrofibrosis—When your elbow experiences an injury, surgery or another kind of trauma, inflammation develops and the joint can stiffen.
+Scar tissue can be released to improve range of motion.
+The minimally invasive aspect of arthroscopy has the added benefit of creating less scar tissue than an open surgery approach, as well as improving the chances of regaining lost elbow motion.